akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/directives/future-directives/onComplete.md

 To complete with a successful result automatically and just handle the failure result, use @ref[completeOrRecoverWith](completeOrRecoverWith.md), instead.

+@@@ note
+Using this directive means that you'll have to explicitly and manually handle failure cases.
+Most of the time, this will result in a lot of boilerplate code.
+Use the @ref[Exception Handling](../../exception-handling.md) mechanism, instead. @@@

 ## Example

 @@snip [FutureDirectivesExamplesSpec.scala](../../../../../../../test/scala/docs/http/scaladsl/server/directives/FutureDirectivesExamplesSpec.scala) { #onComplete }